xregistry/spec/core/spec.md

 ### Filtering

-The `filter` query parameter on a request indicates that the response MUST include only those entities that match the specified filter criteria.
+The `?filter` query parameter on a request indicates that the response MUST include only those entities that match the specified filter criteria.
 This means that any Registry Collection's attributes MUST be modified to match the resulting subset.
 In particular: